shenscore/ATAD/README.md

 ```
 Then visit the corresponding port: e.g. 127.0.0.1:8000

+**Input:**

-input: the path of your cooler file and feature file of potential TADs, resolution, label(prefix) for current TAD identification model
++  the file path of your cooler file and feature file of potential TADs

++  resolution of the feature file

++  label(prefix) for the output TAD identification model file

 then the server will select samples (50 for each round) for manual labeling.